How Does CBD Make You Feel when mixed with CBDa?

-Over the years, we’ve seen lots of products and movements come and go in the health and wellness industry.
-From trends such as ketogenic diets and turmeric used to green juices and liquid cleanses, some are better for you than others.
-Intermittent Fasting has become a favorite around the Tanasi headquarters, and taking Tanasi CBDA/CBD patent-pending University developed formula when fasting has been a great experience.
+Over the years, we’ve seen products come and go in the health and wellness industry.
+From ketogenic diets and turmeric to green juices and liquid cleanses, some are better for you than others.
+Intermittent Fasting has become a favorite around the Tanasi headquarters, and taking our products infused with the CBDA/CBD patent-pending University developed formula when fasting has been a great experience.
 Now, CBD is having a moment, thanks to its recent legalization and ongoing research into its potential health benefits.
 But with so many aggressively-marketed products on the market, how can you tell which are the real deal?
 Well, we’re here to help you with that task!

 We know you may have questions about CBD products: Is CBD safe?
 What are the benefits of CBD use?
 And, perhaps most importantly, how will using CBD make me feel?
 Today, we’ll try to answer those questions for you.
 We simply ask you to remember that, because each of us is unique, we’ll all have slightly different CBD experiences.
 Still, by helping you understand more about CBD, its composition, and some of its uses, we hope you’ll get a better picture of how it feels to use CBD.
 Keep in mind, that Tanasi CBD products are unique in that we have concentrations of two cannabinoids, Cannabidiolic-acid (CBDA) and Cannabidiol (CBD).
 The CBDA/CBD formula is a University developed patent-pending solution.
 So, when we speak of CBD in general we are also speaking of our Tanasi CBDA/CBD formula.